CryptozombiesHQ/cryptozombie-lessons/3/02-savinggasview.md

 We're going to implement a function that will return a user's entire zombie army.
 We can later call this function from web3.js if we want to display a user profile page with their entire army.

+This function's logic is a bit complicated so it will take a few chapters to implement.
+Let's create the function first:

 1. Create a new function named `getZombiesByOwner`.
 It will take one argument, an `address` named `_owner`.

 2. Let's make it an `external view` function, so we can call it from web3.js without needing any gas.